The Pale (Ireland): History

 The Pale was a strip of land that stretched north from Dalkey in Dublin to Dundalk in Louth; it became the base of English rule in Ireland.
 The Norman invasion of Ireland, beginning in 1169, created the Lordship of Ireland and brought Ireland under the theoretical control of the Plantagenet Kings of England.
-From the 13th century onwards, the Hiberno-Norman occupation in Ireland at first faltered, then waned.
-Across most of Ireland, the Normans increasingly assimilated into Irish culture after 1300.
+From the 13th century onwards, English rule in Ireland at first faltered, then waned.
+Across most of Ireland, the Anglo-Normans increasingly assimilated into Irish culture after 1300.
 They made alliances with neighbouring autonomous Gaelic lords.
-In the long periods when there was no large royal army in Ireland, the Norman lords, like their Gaelic neighbours in the provinces, acted essentially as independent rulers in their own areas.
+In the long periods when there was no large royal army in Ireland, the Anglo-Norman lords, like their Gaelic neighbours in the provinces, acted essentially as independent rulers in their own areas.

-The Lordship controlled by the English king shrank accordingly, and as parts of its perimeter in counties Meath and Kildare were fenced or ditched, it became known as the Pale, deriving from the Latin word palus, a stake, or, synecdochically, a fence.
-Parts can still be seen west of Clane on the grounds of what is now Clongowes Wood College.
-The military power of the crown itself was greatly weakened by the Hundred Years War (1337–1453), and the Wars of the Roses (1455–85).
-The Parliament of Ireland was created, often sitting at Drogheda until the Tudors took a greater interest in Irish affairs from 1485 and moved it back to Dublin.
-The Pale generally consisted of fertile lowlands which were easier for the garrison to defend from ambush than hilly or wooded ground.
-For reasons of trade and administration, a version of English became the official language.
-Its closest modern derivative is said to be the accent used by natives of Fingal.
+English power in Ireland was greatly weakened by the Bruce campaign (1315–1318), the Great Famine of 1315–1317, the Black Death, the Hundred Years War (1337–1453), and the Wars of the Roses (1455–85).
+In 1366, so that the English Crown could assert its authority over the settlers, a parliament was assembled in Kilkenny and the Statute of Kilkenny was enacted.
+The statute decreed that intermarriage between English settlers and Irish natives was forbidden.
+It also forbade the settlers from using the Irish language and adopting Irish modes of dress or other customs, as such practices were already common.
+The adoption of Gaelic Brehon property law, in particular, undermined the feudal nature of the Lordship.
+The Act was never implemented successfully.
+This inability to enforce the statute indicated that Ireland was withdrawing from English cultural norms, often described as the Gaelic Resurgence.